OrkoHunter/VectorEntry-Keyboard/README.md

 # Step 2: Select a character from the group

 The next gesture determines which character to choose from the selected group.
-The directions have the following meaning -
+The directions have the following meaning (clockwise directions) -

 ```
 Left flick - First

 Top flick - Second

-Bottom flick - Third
+Right flick - Third

-Right flick - Fourth
+Bottom flick - Fourth
 ```

 A group can have maximum 4 possible characters.
 For example, the group of Key 9 has (1) `w`, (2) `x`, (3) `y` and (4) `z` possibilities.
 To select `y`, we will do the bottom flick.